als-epics/phoebusgen/.docbuild/index.rst

 The code of this project is on Github: `phoebusgen <https://github.com/tynanford/phoebusgen>`_

+Phoebusgen can be downloded via pip, `see here <https://pypi.org/project/phoebusgen/>`_

 Look at :doc:`the widget docs <source/phoebusgen.widget>` and :doc:`the screen docs <source/phoebusgen.screen>`.

 .. toctree::